PFTL/pftl_pelican/content/blog/32_Threads_Part_2.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: handling-and-sharing-data-between-threads
 date: '2019-08-06'
 description: Learn how to share data between threads
-header: '{illustration}python1-01.png'
+image: '/images/python1-01.width-800.png'
 subtitle: Learn how to share data between threads
-tags: 'threading, data, queue, sharing, threads, async, multithreading'
+tags: [threading, data, queue, sharing, threads, async, multithreading]
 title: Handling and Sharing Data Between Threads
+Series: Parallelizing
 ---

 When working with threads in Python, you will find very useful to be